OpenNTF/WebDevToolkitForDx/README.md

 - Script Portlet Folder: The parent folder for your Script Portlet applications.
 Each Script Portlet is in a child folder, with an index.html as the main file.
 For example, you can unzip the published Script Portlet samples which are structured this way.
 - Themes Folder: The parent folder for your Themes.
 Each child folder contains all the Webdav artifacts for one theme.
 To get any theme from the server, click the “Themes” button and select the desired theme.
 - WCM Design Folder: The parent folder for WCM design libraries.
 Each child folder represents one WCM library, with children for Components and Presentation Templates.
 To get any WCM library from the server, click the “Libraries” button.
-- Servers - Name, User, Password, Host, Port, Content Handler: Set these for your Portal server.
+- Servers - Name, User, Password, Host, Port, Content Handler, Secure: Set these for your Portal server.
 You can have multiple server configurations and select the configuration to use.
 If you are using a Virtual Portal, include the Virtual Portal name as part of the "Content Handler" path, like this: /wps/mycontenthandler/my_vp_name.
+Set the "Secure" option if the specified port is an HTTPS port.

 # Using the"dxwcmdesigns"  command line utility
 Note that all the functionality for push/pull of WCM design files is available from the Dashboard user interface.
 For the command line support, use: